 "Dinosaur Train" is an animated series for 3-to-6 year olds.
 The series features a curious young T-rex named Buddy who, together with his adopted Pteranodon family, takes the Dinosaur Train to meet, explore, and have adventures with all kinds of dinosaurs and prehistoric creatures.

-Showing airdates for Dinosaur Train from Tuesday, May.
-30 to Tuesday, Jun.
-6
+Showing airdates for Dinosaur Train from Saturday, May.
+11 to Saturday, May.
+18

 Rollin' on the Riverboat: Part One/Rollin' on the Riverboat: Part Two